FFY00/cpython/Doc/library/sysconfig.rst

 Distutils-based system will follow the same scheme to copy its file in the right places.

-Python currently supports seven schemes:
+Python currently supports seven mandatory schemes:

 - *posix_prefix*: scheme for POSIX platforms like Linux or Mac OS X.  This is the default scheme used when Python or a component is installed.